Electrical & Lighting Engine & Drivetrain Brakes, Suspension, & Steering Body Tire & Wheel Other Parts & Supplies Top Searches

 Image Source: Pixabay

-The COVID-19 pandemic has changed not only the way we live but also the way we work.
-For many truckers, this means added work disinfecting their trucks.
-While cleaning cabs before a shift is nothing new, COVID-19 has given truck sanitation a more serious tone.
-Many trucking companies and even rest stops have already started to issue instructions or at least recommendations to ensure the protection of both their employees and their clients.
+Cleanliness has always been a crucial part of trucking, especially when spending long hours on the road.
+For many truckers, this means taking the time to learn how to keep a truck cab clean and properly disinfect their vehicles.
+While cleaning before a shift is nothing new, sanitation has taken on a greater role in keeping drivers healthy and comfortable.
+Many trucking companies and even rest stops have started issuing instructions or at least recommendations to ensure the protection of both their employees and their clients.

 How Do You Sanitize Your Truck?

-Vacuuming the floor and carpeted surfaces can further prevent the spread of dirt and germs, but this should only be done after the cab has been disinfected and with machines that are equipped with HEPA filters.
-The Centers for Disease Control and Prevention (CDC) also advises against compressed air or pressurized water for cleaning as this may cause splashing or bring infectious material airborne.
+There are several ways to keep a truck clean, such as vacuuming the floor and carpeted surfaces to prevent the spread of dirt and germs.
+However, this should only be done after the vehicle has been disinfected and with machines that are equipped with HEPA filters.
+Experts also advise against using compressed air or pressurized water for cleaning, as this may cause splashing or send contaminants airborne.

 What Cleaning/Disinfectants Should You Use?

-According to the CDC, routine cleaning with soap or detergent and water to remove dirt and organic substances followed by the use of disinfectants can effectively reduce the spread of viruses like COVID-19.
+According to the CDC, routine cleaning with soap or detergent and water to remove dirt and organic substances, followed by the use of disinfectants, can effectively reduce the spread of germs and bacteria.
 Please note that cleaning alone will not kill germs, as detergents will only remove them from surfaces.
-Disinfectants, on the other hand, kills germs outright and virtually eliminates the risk of infection.
+Disinfectants, on the other hand, kill germs outright and virtually eliminate the risk of infection.

-The CDC has published a list of disinfectants approved for use against the virus that causes COVID-19, ranging from household cleaning products to industrial-grade ones.
+The CDC has published a list of disinfectants approved for use in both residential and commercial settings, ranging from household cleaning products to industrial-grade ones.
 The most common ones include:

-Hydrogen peroxide.
-The CDC states that a solution of 3% hydrogen peroxide mixed with water can kill most viruses, including those of COVID-19, within 8 minutes.
-They also recommend cleaning the surface with soap or detergent followed by spraying or wiping down the area with the peroxide solution.
+• Hydrogen peroxide.
+The CDC states that a solution of 3% hydrogen peroxide mixed with water can kill most viruses and bacteria within minutes.
+They also recommend cleaning the surface with soap or detergent, followed by spraying or wiping down the area with the peroxide solution.
 Be sure not to use concentrations higher than 3% as it can be dangerous to your health.
-Certain surfaces such as granite and fabric may also result in fading or discoloration when exposed to peroxide.
+Certain surfaces, such as granite and fabric, may also result in fading or discoloration when exposed to peroxide.

-Chlorine dioxide.
+• Chlorine dioxide.
 A standard cleaning agent in the foodservice industry, chlorine dioxide is becoming a popular choice for truckers as well.
-It's known to have twice the oxidizing power of liquid bleach, making it effective against a wide range of viruses and bacteria aside from COVID-19.
-It also generates less odor and comes in a tablet form, making them easier to store and transport.
+It's known to have twice the oxidizing power of liquid bleach, making it effective against a wide range of viruses and bacteria.
+It also generates less odor and comes in a tablet form, making it easier to store and transport.
 Generally, at least 2mg of liquid chlorine dioxide or one 4mg tablet per liter is enough for disinfection.

-Regardless of what cleaning products or disinfectant products you use, be sure to work in a well-ventilated area and wear protective gloves.
+Regardless of what cleaning products or lubricants for peak truck performance, be sure to work in a well-ventilated area and wear protective gloves.
 Wipes or rags used in cleaning should also be properly disposed of or laundered after use.

 Should I Wear Gloves?

-According to the CDC, the following are the proper procedure for removing used gloves:
+According to the CDC, the following are the proper procedures for removing used gloves:

 1. Using your gloved hand, pinch the outside of the other glove at the wrist.
 Make sure not to touch your bare skin while you do so.